CudaText-addons/cuda_colored_indent/readme/readme.txt

 it's highlighted in special color.

 plugin has config file, to open it: "Options / Settings-plugins / Colored Indent / Config".
-- option "lexers": ","-separated lexers, for which plugin is active.
+- "lexers": ","-separated lexers, for which plugin is active.
-- option "color_set": ","-separated list of syntax-theme elements, from which background colors are taken.
+- "color_set": ","-separated list of syntax-theme elements, from which background colors are taken.
-- option "color_error": syntax-theme element, from which error color is taken.
+- "color_error": syntax-theme element, from which error color is taken.
+- "max_lines": maximal count of lines in document, when plugin is active

 author: Alexey (CudaText)
 license: MIT